jiankun1023/final/README.md

-You can view this website through public key: https://stark-ridge-30136.herokuapp.com/
+You can view this website through public URL: https://stark-ridge-30136.herokuapp.com/

 # Project Idea:
 Superhuman Registration Act.
 Building this website to register all Marvel's heroes.
 Including